 Rottweilers are sturdy, durable dogs with a muscular frame.
-They come in their iconic black and rust colors, making it fairly easy to spot a Rottweiler.
+Most come in their signature black and rust colors, making it fairly easy to spot a Rottweiler.
 But if there’s one thing you notice about these dogs, it’s that Rottweilers almost never have tails.

 Most Rottweilers are born with a tail.
 There are some naturally bob-tailed Rottweilers, though they are very rare.
 However, most Rottweilers you see today had their tails cut as a puppy.
 Generations of tail-docking for herding and guarding jobs has made this practice the standard in the Rottweiler.
 Today, tail-docking is mainly for cosmetic purposes.

-Rottweilers are born with tails, but sometimes you won’t have the option to keep it.
+Rottweilers are born with tails, but sometimes they may arrive without a tail.
 This is a decision that you can control, so it’s important to learn more about the procedure.
-Read on to learn why Rottweilers get their tails docked and how the procedure actually works.
+Read on to learn why Rotties get their tails docked and how the procedure actually works.

 Rottweilers don’t have tails, but it’s not usually because they weren’t born with one.
-In fact, there are numerous reasons why this canine tradition is still carried on so many centuries after being introduced in ancient Rome.
+In fact, there are a number of reasons why this canine tradition is still carried on, so many centuries after being introduced in ancient Rome.

-The main reasons we still see tail docking in Rotties is because of their long history as loyal working dogs.
-And in some cases, they still perform these today.
-However, most Rottweilers don’t have tails because of cosmetic purposes.
-Let’s explore deeper.
+The main reasons we still see tail docking in Rotties is because of their long history as working dogs.
+And in some cases, they still perform these jobs today.
+However, most Rottweilers don’t have tails due to cosmetics, while a small portion are natural bobtails.

-Historical records point to Roman drover dogs as the true ancestor of Rottweilers.
-These dogs were working dogs that primarily served as herding and guarding dogs.
-They were some of the most popular all-purpose dogs in Rome.
+Historical records point to Roman drover dogs as the true ancestor of modern Rottweilers.
+These dogs were working dogs that primarily served as herding or guarding dogs.
+They were the most popular all-purpose dogs in Rome.

 In the midst of building of the Roman Empire, Rottweilers were used by the Roman Legions as an extra pair of eyes for guarding.
-Not only did they protect the troops at night, but also helped with herding livestock which provided food.
+Not only did they guard troops at night, but also helped with herding livestock, which provided food.

 Like the Pembroke Welsh Corgi, Rottweilers were herding dogs that docked their tails.
 The reasoning behind this is because of potential injuries while “pushing” around much larger animals.
 As big as Rottweilers are, some cattle can weigh over 2,000 pounds!